comses/comses.net/django/home/static/education/content/responsible-practices.md

 # Introduction

-This tutorial is aimed at familiarizing you with the current standards for developing and publishing [FAIR](#the-fair-principles) computational models in order to make your research more transparent, interoperable and reusable.
+This tutorial is aimed at familiarizing you with the current standards for developing and publishing [FAIR](#the-fair-principles) computational models that make your research more transparent, interoperable and reusable.

 ![Watch the Introduction](https://www.youtube.com/watch?v=Am3aNtXQWec)